-- 1.4 Over the last year, the Plan-It Group has been actively finding out the views of people that live and work in Hatherleigh, by talking to the many groups in the community and listening to any ideas and concerns they may have. - 1.5 A local residents' survey was distributed to every household in the parish in December 2011 and residents were invited to share their views about the whole range of community and development issues in the town.
+- 1.4 Over the last 18 months, the Plan-It Group has been actively finding out the views of people that live and work in Hatherleigh, by talking to the many groups in the community and listening to any ideas and concerns they may have. - 1.5 A local residents' survey was distributed to every household in the parish in December 2011 and residents were invited to share their views about the whole range of community and development issues in the town.
 216 surveys were returned which provided very useful information for preparing this plan. - 1.6 A survey was also carried out amongst visitors and stallholders at the weekly produce market.
-In total, 114 responses were gathered which has provided useful information about how people use the market and what value it provides for them. - 1.7 The Plan-It Group has also been keen to find out the views of young people and has worked with the Youth Club to get an insight into the ideas of young people for the future of their town.
-The local primary school supplied the Plan-
+In total, 114 responses were gathered which has provided

-- It Group with work they had done with the children on what they liked about Hatherleigh and what they felt was missing. - 1.8 The community was also invited to an all day Plan-It Event.
+- useful information about how people use the market and what value it provides for them. - 1.7 The Plan-It Group has also been keen to find out the views of young people and has worked with the Youth Club to get an insight into the ideas of young people for the future of their town.
+The local primary school supplied the Plan-It Group with work they had done with the children on what they liked about Hatherleigh and what they felt was missing. - 1.8 The community was also invited to an all day Plan-It Event.
 At this event, the results of the questionnaire were on display and people were given the opportunity to talk in more detail with members of the Plan-It Group and others in the community about planning for the future of the town.
-The event was well attended, with at least 100 members of the community coming along to discuss the concerns that had been raised through the surveys and to talk about how these might be overcome. - 1.9 More details about how the community has been involved and what they said is provided in Appendices A and B.
+The event was well attended, with over 100 members of the community coming along to discuss the concerns that had been raised through the surveys and to talk about how these might be overcome. - 1.9 Lastly the consultation document went out for consultation for 6 weeks between 4th October and 15th November 2012. - 1.10 More details about how the community has been involved and what they said is provided in Appendix A and also in the consultation version of this plan which is available on the town council website.